 However, our relationship was not any less valuable nor was it fleeting like a summer love.
 I have to thank Penny for teaching me how to ride “fixed”.
 She taught me how to spin high cadences.
 She taught me to not even think about coasting on a fixed gear bike.
 She taught me with gentle nudges on my arse as if to say “don’t stop pedaling or something like this but worse will happen”.
 Penny acted like the consummate big sister to my next fixed gear, Rose.
 For a time I had them both and rode them both.
 And eventually, Penny would teach Brandy, my girlfriend at the time, how to ride “fixed”.

 She also helped me understand why a fixed gear bike should really be a steel bike.
-She was as stiff as a 2 x 4 in the bottom bracket area but not so smooth on longer rides.
-Her seat tube and head tube angles were steep as they should be for the track and that made her less adaptable for the road.
+Penny was as stiff as a 2 x 4 in the bottom bracket area but not so smooth on longer rides.
+Her seat tube and head tube angles were steep as they should be for the track but that made her less adaptable for the road.
 A road bike needs a little slacker seat tube angle to climb and slacker head tube to be stable while riding with no hands and taking care of things ultra cyclists do while on the bike.
 Time off the bike is the enemy of an ultra cyclist.
+So it is essential that you do as much as possible while the wheels are moving in a 500 mile race.

 She had beautiful lines and a paint job.
 Like all Italian girls Penny sparkled and glittered with style.
 Whenever I rode Penny I wanted to get out of the saddle and sprint– she was that much fun— all the time.
 But I wanted something better suited for the long haul.
 Something more comfortable and that had to be steel.
 Furthermore, the rules for the Furnace Creek 508 Fixed Gear Division called for a steel frame.
 Penny took a backseat to Rose and watched all her exploits.
 Now with storage being limited she was the next logical choice to let go.
 Farewell, Penny, I’m sure you will be great at teaching another rider how to ride “fixed”.

-The next girl to leave the nest was Colleen.
+The next girl to leave the nest was Colleen the top of the range Colnago at the time.
 She took me from club rider to fledgling Ultra Cyclist.
 She helped me cut my teeth in Ultras.
 She took me from the guy who rode 50 milers and was pooped to my first Ultra — The Grand Tour Highland Triple (300 miles).
 After being off the bike for two years, I bought Colleen as a frameset.
 I painstakingly chose each of her parts and built my dream bike in 2003.
 Colleen was the highest-end bike I had ever owned at the time.
-It was amazing the way mechanics would move me to the head of the cue just because they wanted to work on my bike a Colnago C40 with Shimano Dura-Ace 9 speed.
+It was amazing the way mechanics would move me to the head of the queue just because they wanted to work on my bike, a Colnago C40 with Shimano Dura-Ace 9 speed.

 Colleen was also allowed to leave the nest.

 Thank you for reading my blog and taking a walk down memory lane with me.
 My bond with my girls goes deeper than just building and riding them.
 I have suffered many days and nights on my girls.
 We have traversed deserts, mountain ranges and concrete jungles together.
 We have crossed the country, I have towed my baby boy, commuted to work and we’ve gotten groceries together.
+Sometimes during my Ultras when I have fallen asleep my bikes have taken over and kept me alive – no running into oncoming traffic or dropping off a cliff.
+So why wouldn’t I think these inanimate objects have a connection with me?
 To me a bike is not just a bike– it’s an extension of myself.
 It is not only a bond — it’s a synergy.
 Man and machine — we become one and we are greater together than we ever were as individuals.
 Do you share an emotional connection with your bike?